-As required by the Kenyan Companies Act, 2015, we report to you based on our audit, that in our opinion the information in the Report of the Directors on page 2 and 3, is consistent with the financial statements.
+As required by the Kenyan Companies Act, 2015, we report to you solely based on our audit of the financial statements, that the information in the Report of the Directors on page 2 and 3, is consistent with the financial statements.

-The engagement partner responsible for the audit resulting in this independent auditor's report is CPA Maurice Gachuhi - P/2699.
+The engagement partner responsible for the audit resulting in this independent auditor's report is CPA Maurice Gachuhi - Practicing Certificate No. P/2699.